 In Vuetify, the

-v-app component and the app help bootstrap your application with the proper sizing around
+v-footer and more, help bootstrap your application with the proper sizing around

-v-content.
-This allows you to create truly unique interfaces without the hassle of managing your layout.
+<v-content> component.
+This allows you to create truly unique interfaces without the hassle of managing your layout sizing.
 The

 v-app component is REQUIRED for all applications.
-This is the mount point for many of Vuetify's components and functionality.
-This also serves to ensure proper cross-browser support for certain click events and should only be used within an application once.
+This is the mount point for many of Vuetify's components and functionality and ensures that.
+It propagates the default application variant (dark/light) to children components and also ensures proper cross-browser support for certain click events in browsers like Safari and should only be used within your application ONCE.